speedo72/configserver-behavior/README.md

-This Repo is to replicate a possible edge case
+This Repo is to demonstrate behavior change across spring boot versions

 To enable this repo please run init_vault.sh which initializes a dev vault server.
 Only doing this since a back-end is needed for spring config server.